 Where is Wabori House Tattoo?

-We are located on the Sunshine Coast.
+We are located on private property on the Sunshine Coast.
+15 minutes from Buderim.

-What does wabori mean?
+What does Wabori mean?

 Wabori is the term used to describe tattoos of Japanese designs.
 For example, tattoos of Japanese warriors, dragons, hannya and koi fish are all considered wabori.
 People refer to western tattoos with western designs in Japanese as youbori.